 For example, sometimes a patient has a team of healthcare providers and will need to authorize that the entire team be allowed access to the medical records.
 Alternatively, a patient may authorize that her spouse have access to her healthcare information so that he can act as her agent under a Medical Power of Attorney.
 By using these authorization forms, in most instances the patient controls what information the healthcare provider may disclose and to whom the protected information may be disclosed.

 Some of these forms may seem complicated or they may need to be coordinated with other legal documents such as Medical Powers of Attorney.
-If you have questions about HIPAA releases, privacy release authorizations or legal documents such as Powers of Attorney, please contact Austin probate attorney Farren Smith for a consultation.
+If you have questions about HIPAA releases, privacy release authorizations or legal documents such as Powers of Attorney, please contact Austin probate attorney Farren Sheehan for a consultation.